All Information about Moustache Parakeet

 Baby mustached parakeet will wean around 10 to 12 weeks.
 Most breeders take the babies out for hand-feeding when the oldest chick is 15 days old.

-A Flying cage is necessary to keep birds happy.
 Set the cage in birds friendly place.
+Try to give a large cage for healthy flying.
 Provide them nutritional diet.
-Water and food bowls should be wash daily.
+Water and food pots should be wash daily.

 The floor of the cage must be cleaned every next day.
 The entire enclosure should be disinfected at least once a year.

-Keep away from direct sunlight in the summer season, although give them a sunbath twice a week for 1 hour on normal days.
+Keep away from direct sunlight in the summer season, although give them a sunbath twice a week for half an hour on normal days.

 These are not good as a pet for the whole family.
 However, if you are a single person or bird caretaker then this would be your most loyal companion.